YuKitsune/dingus/docs/docs/configuration.md

 ```

 :::note
-Only support for raw and Bash execution is supported.
+Only support for raw and Bash executions are supported.
 Other shells will be added at a later date.
 :::

 ### Working Directories